prasun-biswas/Thesis_VTT_TU/README.md

 effort is spent to partially generate NuSMV code from the retrieved component data to assist the model checking of the system.
 Finally, the thesis is concluded with a synopsis of the work done and future development scope.
 Keywords: Model transformation, Microsoft VISIO, Nuclear power plant, Instrumentation and Control, Function Block Diagram, Formal verification, Model checking, NuSMV.

+Used tools: Java, Regex, Graph-stream

 In nuclear industry still generic drawing tools are in use to design instrumentation and control system and the design layout can be provided as VISIO, PDF etc. This research was an attempt to transfer those I&C diagram and build a intermediate model accurately so that the retrieved